markusmoenig/Eldiron/docs/docs/characters_items/attributes.md

 *Character-only attribute.*

-If set to `true`, incoming damage is applied directly by the server before any [damaged](events#damaged) reaction.
+If set to `true`, incoming damage is applied directly by the server before any [damaged](events) reaction.
-Surviving targets still receive `damaged`, so their scripts can retaliate or otherwise react.
-Lethal damage does not queue this reaction; the character receives [death](events#death).
+Surviving targets still receive `damaged`, so their graphs can retaliate or otherwise react.
+Lethal damage does not queue this reaction; the character receives [death](events).
-On lethal damage, the server also applies death state automatically (`mode = "dead"` and `visible = false`).
+On lethal damage, the server also applies death state automatically (`mode = "dead"`); visibility is independent of life state.

 ```toml
 autodamage = true